Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in

 The main reason behind underuse of multimodal data despite the recognized value was the time-consuming nature of engaging with non-textual media.
 The labor-intensive nature of working with these formats, particularly the difficulty of efficiently locating relevant segments, hindered participants from fully leveraging these sources.
+This finding illuminates a key difference between our study context and prior work on multimodal systems.
+While CoUX \cite{Soure2022} addresses the technical challenge of synchronizing streams to analyze \textit{behavior}, our results show that in \textit{dialogue-centric} analysis, the primary barrier is cognitive and logistical: the text is ``good enough'' to analyze, so researchers actively avoid the friction of accessing the ``richer'' audio.
+Whereas analyzing the video is mandatory in usability testing, qualitative analysis of interview typically relies on the transcript, which acts as a convenient but reductive proxy.
 P10 pointed out logistical hurdles, stating, \textit{``We don't usually analyze the video as much... it's harder than we just normally use the audio transcript.''} P14 elaborated on a situation where she remembered a participant saying something important but had to manually sift through multiple long transcripts or re-listen to audio to find it.
 She remarked that \textit{``sometimes it's hard to go back and locate what someone said...
 I wish I could reverse search across transcripts''} and expressed a desire for tools that could \textit{``pull out quotes I’m looking for without me rereading everything.''} This underscores a need for media-integrated systems capable of retrieving relevant moments in the desired modality (i.e., text or audio) based on semantic or contextual information, not just keywords.